In this article

 Some people are at higher risk due to genetic factors, such as family history.
 Also, if you have had a kidney stone before, there is an increased chance another may develop later.

-The purpose of the kidneys is to filter waste from the body, and proper water intake is required to replace this waste.
+The purpose of the kidneys is to filter waste from the body, and proper water intake is required.
 Alcohol dehydrates you, which makes it difficult for this to happen.

-On top of that, you are intoxicated, which also puts a strain on your kidneys.
+On top of that, alcohol is a significant source of toxins, which also puts a strain on your kidneys.
 This is one reason why you may feel pain after that glass of wine or beer.

 The best way to avoid this pain is to drink plenty of water after a night of drinking.